 How much you’re required to pay in funding fees will depend on a few factors, including your military status.
 While VA loans usually don’t require a down payment, putting a small percentage down can reduce the cost of your funding fee.
 The VA will also look at whether you’ve had a VA loan or you’ve refinanced in the past.

 VA loan refinances also require a funding fee.
-With a VA streamline refinance, all borrowers pay a 0.5% funding fee.
-With a first-time VA cash-out refinance, however, regular military borrowers pay a funding fee of 2.15%.
-Reserves and National Guard borrowers pay a 2.4% funding fee.
-Both amounts increase to 3.3% if the borrower has refinanced a VA loan before.
+With a first-time VA cash-out refinance, however, regular military borrowers pay a funding fee of 2.3%.
+Both amounts increase to 3.6% if the borrower has refinanced a VA loan before.

 VA Funding Fee Exceptions